Umbrellas serve an important purpose to people. Apart from protecting them from the heat of the sun, they also keep them dry when it rains.

 Using this sun and rain protection tool is a great help for those serious in their photography hobby.
-In particular, it assists photographers in achieving professional images.
+In particular, it assists photographers in achieving professionally lit images.

-What the umbrella does is diffuse light to enable you to achieve a softer lighting in your images.
-So instead of letting light directly focus on the subject, the umbrella bounces of the light in different directions.
-The result is a clearer image with softer shadows or no shadows at all.
+The umbrella diffuses light to enable you to achieve a softer lighting in your images.
+So instead of letting light directly focus on the subject, the umbrella bounces off the light in different directions.
+The result is a clearer image with softer shadows—or no shadows at all.

 Basically, there are two colors of umbrella you can use when shooting.
 These are the black/silver and white, each with its own purpose.

 A white umbrella is normally best to use for indoor photography.
 This needs to be open when using it to achieve a softer glow.
 To use it, you have to shoot light directly through the umbrella for a softer appearance.

 There are also other techniques that you should keep in mind.
 To get rid of shadows, for instance, you need to angle your light.
 Put the umbrella in a position that will put the shadow behind your subject.
 This tactic is usually best for shooting portraits.

 The black/silver umbrella, on the other hand, is utilized to brighten your subject.
 This is not just pure black; it’s a combination of black on the outside and silver on the inside.
 This type of umbrella directs light on the silver or inner part of the tool so that it brightens a subject.
 Take note that despite light directed on the subject, the umbrella helps in preventing a washed out image.